alexwlchan/ideas-for-inclusive-events/src/_ideas/pronouns-on-badges.md

 *   Offer to print it on the badge (I saw this at an AVEN conference last July, and we did it for PyCon UK 2018)

 You shouldn’t force people to write pronouns on their badges -- but give them the option if they want to.
-(This causes problems for a trans person who's not out to everybody comes to your event.
+(Requiring pronouns can cause problems for a trans person who's not out to everybody at your event.
-They have to choose between misgendering themselves and outing themselves.
+They have to choose between misgendering themselves or outing themselves.
 Neither are pleasant!)

 Let people choose which pronoun badge/sticker they want, if any.